How to Create a Logo for Your Business

 You can change the colors of everything, the fonts, the sizing, and the icons as well.
 So, you have complete design control and countless free templates to help get you started designing the perfect logo for your business.

-Note: If you want to save your logo with a transparent background, you can sign up for a 30-day free trial of Canva Pro (just don’t forget to cancel before your 30 days is up).
+Note: If you want to save your logo with a transparent background, you can sign up for a 30-day free trial of Canva Pro (just don’t forget to cancel before your 30 days are up).

 VistaPrint — $20 per Design